 We do this by studying a range of localities, including those we are familiar with and those that are contrasting, and by examining a variety of geographical themes.
 We often learn through topics, which we enjoy linking with other areas of the curriculum.

-We aim to enrich, inspire and enthuse children in their understanding of the past and how it has changed and evolved over the years.
-We cover topics both within and before living memory.
+Our focus is to enrich, inspire and enthuse children in their understanding of the past, how it has changed and evolved over the years.
+We especially wish to bring history to life!

 - Chronological understanding